 - Program Titles, topics, intended audiences, and description paragraph of keynotes.
 Strong applications include learning outcomes for each program.

 - Your website address, if applicable so that we can dig a little further on you if needed.

 - A link to your book or articles you have written, relevant to your proposed speaking topic.

-- Time to answer a few questions about yourself, why you’re uniquely qualified to speak to college students, and your speaking ambitions.
+- Time to answer a few questions about yourself, why you’re uniquely qualified to speak to students, and your speaking ambitions.

 - At least an hour to devote to completing the application.

 ALTHOUGH NOT AN EXCLUSIVE LIST, THESE ARE SOME OF THE TOPICS AND QUALITIES WE ARE ON THE LOOKOUT FOR:

 - Unique personal stories that offer teachable moments for others